-Chaffetz: Justice watchdog also looking into Lynch's role into FBI's Clinton email probe
+Chaffetz: Justice watchdog also looking at Lynch's role in FBI's Clinton email probe

 He said Lynch “directed me not to call it an investigation and call it a matter -- which confused me."

-Chaffetz, who is official resigning next week from Congress, said Saturday the remark “evidently sparked a series of events.”
+Chaffetz, who is officially resigning next week from Congress, said Saturday the remark “evidently sparked a series of events” for Comey.

-The Senate Judiciary, in a bipartisan announcement, formally asked Lynch and others Friday to respond to allegations of “political interference” in the FBI email probe.
+The Senate Judiciary Committee, in a bipartisan announcement, formally asked Lynch and others Friday to respond to allegations of “political interference” in the FBI email probe.

 They have until July 6 to comply with the request.